tsilva/curriculum-vitae/README.md

 - **Start:** 2023
 - **Client:** Tynker
 - **Role:** Lead Software Engineer
+- **Team:** Myself + 1 Software Developer (match renderer) + Multiple Game Designers (content development)
 - **Platforms:** Web, Android (WebView), iOS (WebView)
 - **Technologies:** PHP, React

 The BYJU's Coding Cup was created as a flagship product to represent BYJU'S role as an official sponsor of the FIFA World Cup Qatar 2022™.
 Targeted at children aged 7–18, this soccer-themed coding competition was designed to introduce key programming concepts such as conditional logic and debugging in an engaging, interactive format.
 By coding virtual soccer teams, participants could compete globally, enhancing their coding skills through a fun and educational experience.

-The development process was completed in a remarkably short span of months, leveraging the game engine from [Crystal Clash](#crystal-clash).
-The soccer matches were simulated as a discrete, grid-based environment, achieving a seemingly fluid game flow through clever interpolation of discrete computed states.
+From ideation to deployment, this project took around six intense months, with some shortcuts provided by being able to leverage parts of the game engine from [Crystal Clash](#crystal-clash).
+The soccer matches were simulated as a discrete, grid-based environment, achieving a seemingly fluid game flow through clever interpolation of discretely computed states.
 The introduction of game mechanics like assigning skill levels to players added depth, influencing probabilistic events such as ball steals.

-In my role, I was responsible for conceptualizing the game, architecting the solution, coding the backend engine and APIs, and implementing the whole frontend except for the match rendering and some aspects of the character avatar rendering.
+In my role, I was responsible for ideating the game, architecting the solution, coding the backend engine and APIs, and implementing the whole frontend except for the match rendering and some aspects of the character avatar rendering.
 This match rendering task was mostly fully handled by another developer, whose efforts I coordinated to ensure integration with the broader game infrastructure.
-Another key focus of mine was optimizing the game's performance and layout for a seamless mobile experience.
+Another key focus of mine was optimizing the game's performance and layout so it could perform well in lower end mobile devices.

 Successfully launched in time for the World Cup, the game was accessible via the web and integrated into Tynker Apps for iOS and Android through web views.
 It has since enjoyed widespread success, with millions of matches played across numerous rounds and a total prize pool exceeding $20,000 USD being awarded in the first four rounds.